nghiaphamsg/BBB-linux-app/Booting_Process/BOOT/README.md

   make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- am335x_boneblack_defconfig
 ```

-### Step 3: If you want to do any settings other than defaul configuration
+### Step 3: If you want to do any settings other than default configuration
 ```shell
   make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- menuconfig
 ```